wichert/k8s-sentry/README.md

 ...
 ```

-You can then run `k8s-sentry` directly:
+You can then run `k8s-sentry` directly (assuming you have a valid kubectl configuration):

 ```shell
 $ ./k8s-sentry